MarkPearlCoZa/Blog_General/_posts/2016-11-04-Post-mob-retrospective.md

 Once a headline is written, put the post-it note in a place where the entire mob can see it.
 If you have a whiteboard by the mobbing station, often this is a good place to put them.

-In future mob programming sessions, often the same area becomes a place for people in the mob to write topics to discuss at the end of a session.
+In future mob programming sessions, often the same area becomes a place for people in the mob to write topics to discuss during the end of a session retro.

 ## Try and get to the heat

-Asking about physical layouts, while important, is less important than getting to heat - I call this getting to the heat.
+Asking about physical layouts, while important, is less important than getting to what I like to call the heat.

 Usually the heat is around how people communicated and interacted during the session.